Getting started

-# Creating a vertical load on a beam
+# Creating a uniformly distributed load on a beam

-Click the Select elements tool: or use keyboard shortcut E, select your cross-beam and click Ctrl+C to copy:
+Click the Select members/elements tool: or use keyboard shortcut E, select your cross-beam and use the keyboard shortcut Ctrl+C to copy.

-Go to Explorer pane > Data > Loading > Beam loading > Beam loads to open the beam loads table.
+Go to Explorer pane > Data > Loading > 1D entity loading > Beam loads to open the Beam loads table.

-Use Ctrl+V to paste the selected beam into the row 1 beams cell.
+Use Ctrl+V to paste the selected member into the row 1 Loaded entities list cell.

-Set the load case to '2' and change the type of the load to point.
+Set the load case to '2' and select uniform for the type of the load.

-Change the value of the load, e.g., -5kN in the z direction.
+Specify the value of the load, e.g., -5kN/m in the z direction.